mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-Making-Embedded-Content-Responsive-In-Jekyll-Posts.md

 ## Basic method

-Essentially what you have to do is put the iFrame embed code in a div with a class of "video-container" (or custom class name that would be appropriate for your project).
-Then style both that class and the nested iFrame as illustrated below.
+Essentially what you have to do is put the iFrame embed code in a div with a custom class name that would be appropriate for your project.
+In this case we are using `.video-container` as the class name simply because that's what was used in the example.

+Then, we style both that class and the nested iFrame as illustrated below.

-*Once again, these code snippets were taken from the above articles and are being displayed here purely for your convenience.
-I wholeheartedly give credit to their respective authors and original publications.*
+*Once again, these code snippets were taken from the above articles and are being displayed here purely for your convenience.*

 ### HTML example: